tokenranking/eostokenranking/README.md

 Objective:

-group by 0~5 star, so there are 6 classes totally.

-- 5~4 star：potential and high quality
+- ⭐️⭐️⭐️：potential and high quality
-- 3~2 star：medium, and remain to be observed
+- ⭐️⭐️：medium, and remain to be observed
-- 1~0 star：trash and worthless
+- ⭐️：trash and worthless

 Features: